THGSCST/Vices-and-Sins-MOD/README.md

 * Some buildings have a new name and function.
 * New hood generation template.
 * Ideal fronts for ilegal business has been rethought.
+* More realistic economy model data.

 ## Tools
+* __XLSX2Data__ - Batch create TXT files quickly and easily.
+Edit all your data directly in a familiar spreadsheet format.
+No more need to convert or open them in separate programs.
 * __SPRTYL2PNG__ - Show, replace or export any game gfx resource *.spr and *.tyl files.
 Support full transparency with PNG import/export.
+* __HELP2CSV__ - Converts help/tooltips files (*.idx *.dat) to CSV.
 * __XTX2TXT__ - Converter for XTX files.

 ## How to install?